Relative p-adic Hodge theory, II: Imperfect period rings: Algebraic preliminaries

 \begin{remark} We do not know if the Fitting ideals of a pseudocoherent module (as discussed in \cite[Definition~1.1.2]{part1}) are themselves pseudocoherent.
 One complication is that the formation of Fitting ideals is compatible with extension of scalars, but not with restriction of scalars along a quotient: if $I$ is an ideal of a ring $R$ and $M$ is a finitely generated $R$-module annihilated by $I$, the Fitting ideals of $M$ need not contain $I$.
 In particular, they are not determined by their images in $R/I$, which are the Fitting ideals of $M$ as an $R/I$-module. \end{remark}

 We next consider the effect of base extension on the pseudocoherent and fpd conditions. \begin{remark} For $R \to S$ a ring homomorphism, it is not true in general that the base extension of a pseudocoherent (resp.\ fpd) $R$-module is a pseudocoherent (resp.\ fpd) $S$-module.
-However, the following statementts do hold. \begin{itemize} \item For $m \leq 2$, the base extension of an $m$-pseudocoherent $R$-module is an $m$-pseudocoherent $S$-module. \item If $S$ is flat or even pseudoflat over $R$ (see Definition~\ref{D:pseudoflat}), then base extension takes $m$-pseudocoherent (resp.\ $m$-fpd) $R$-modules to $m$-pseudocoherent (resp.\ $m$-fpd) $S$-modules, and the base extension functor on pseudocoherent $R$-modules is exact. \item If $S$ is coherent, then base extension takes pseudocoherent $R$-modules to pseudocoherent $S$-modules by Remark~\ref{R:noetherian pseudoflat}. \item If $S$ is noetherian and regular, then base extension takes fpd $R$-modules to fpd $S$-modules by Remark~\ref{R:noetherian pseudoflat}. \item If $S$ is pseudocoherent as an $R$-module, then base extension takes pseudocoherent $R$-modules to pseudocoherent $S$-modules \cite[Tag~064Z]{stacks-project}, and an $S$-module is pseudocoherent if and only if it is pseudocoherent as an $R$-module.
+However, the following statements do hold. \begin{itemize} \item For $m \leq 1$, the base extension of an $m$-pseudocoherent $R$-module is an $m$-pseudocoherent $S$-module.
+However, this fails in general for $m \geq 2$. \item If $S$ is flat, then base extension takes $m$-pseudocoherent (resp.\ $m$-fpd) $R$-modules to $m$-pseudocoherent (resp.\ $m$-fpd) $S$-modules, and the base extension functor on pseudocoherent $R$-modules is exact. \item If $S$ is coherent, then base extension takes pseudocoherent $R$-modules to pseudocoherent $S$-modules by Remark~\ref{R:noetherian pseudoflat}. \item If $S$ is noetherian and regular, then base extension takes fpd $R$-modules to fpd $S$-modules by Remark~\ref{R:noetherian pseudoflat}. \item If $S$ is pseudocoherent as an $R$-module, then base extension takes pseudocoherent $R$-modules to pseudocoherent $S$-modules \cite[Tag~064Z]{stacks-project}, and an $S$-module is pseudocoherent if and only if it is pseudocoherent as an $R$-module.
 Additionally, if $M$ is a pseudocoherent $R$-module, then $\Tor_i^R(M, S)$ is a pseudocoherent $S$-module for all $i \geq 0$. \item If $S$ is fpd as an $R$-module, then base extension need not take fpd $R$-modules to fpd $S$-modules.
 More precisely, if $M$ is an fpd $R$-module, then $M \otimes_R S$ is fpd as an $R$-module by Remark~\ref{R:pseudocoherent tensor product}, but need not be an fpd $S$-module even if $S$ is noetherian (see Example~\ref{exa:not fpd}). \end{itemize} \end{remark}

 \begin{example} Let $K$ be a field and put $R = K[x,y]$ and $S = R/(xy)$.
 By Remark~\ref{R:noetherian pseudoflat}, every finitely generated $R$-module is fpd.
-In particular, the ideal $I = (x,y)$ of $S$ is fpd as an $R$-module, but not as an $S$-module: from the projective resolution
+In particular, $S$ and the ideal $I = (x,y)$ of $S$ are fpd as $R$-modules, but the latter is fpd not as an $S$-module: from the projective resolution

 we see that $\Tor_i^S(I, S/I) = (S/I)^2 \neq 0$ for all $i>0$. \end{example}